WS-JSNA/ws-jsna-netlify/_pages/accessibility.md

 # Preparation of this accessibility statement

 This statement was prepared on 23rd September 2019.
-It was last reviewed on 5th October 2020.
+It was last reviewed on 8th February 2022.